nielsophey/VirtualEventAgenda/README.md

 If you had no experience until now with Blazor - you can go thru this short ["getting stated"](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install) in the dotnet website.
 This was also my starting point while building this project.
 An other great source is the ["ASP.NET Core 101" video series on channel9](https://channel9.msdn.com/Series/ASPNET-Core-101) from Lealie Richardson and Scott Hanselmann.

-Now that you have your clone of source code on your machine you can navidate to the __{your-project-path}\wwwroot\data__ folder in the basic path of your project.
+Now that you have your clone of source code on your machine you can navigate to the __{your-project-path}\wwwroot\data__ folder in the basic path of your project.
 In this folder there is a sample __agenda.json__ file, which represents the given sample agenda.

 ![agenda.json-File](/sources/agenda-json-file.png)